Mahjong: Tables

 Interior of an automatic mahjong table.

 Mahjong playing surfaces are typically square and small enough to be within arm's length of all equipment.
 The edges are raised to prevent tiles from sliding off and the surface is covered in felt to limit wear on the tiles.
 Automatic dealing tables, often used for high stakes playing and tournaments, are able to shuffle tiles, build walls, and randomize dice.
 It is an elaborate device built into a table which uses two alternating sets of tiles.
 It shuffles one set of tiles while the players play on the other set.
+Tiles made for automatic dealing tables contain magnets, so that the tiles will be face-down in the walls when the shuffle is complete.
 After the round is finished the tiles are dropped into the table and the standby wall raises upwards.